VAT Domestic Reverse Charge for the building and construction industry

 For the contractor receiving the invoice from the subcontractor, they will be required to calculate the VAT due (this is why the VAT rate should be stated on the invoice even though VAT is not being charged) and this figure is entered into both Box 1 and 4 of the VAT return.
 This offset means there is no impact on the VAT liability here.
 The net purchase is entered into Box 7 as usual.

 This will have an impact on cash flow for both the contractor and the subcontractor, who will be receiving less than prior to 1 March.
 This could lead to subcontractors moving from being VAT payable businesses to being due refunds, as their output VAT will reduce or potentially disappear entirely depending on their customers’ circumstances.
 To mitigate this, the option of switching to monthly VAT return submissions is available whereby VAT refunds should be received on a more regular basis than quarterly.

-The contractor will temporarily be better off as they would not be paying the gross amount to their subcontractor, but this evens itself out come VAT return submission, as there is now no input VAT deduction to reduce the VAT liability.
+The contractor will temporarily be better off with the VAT Domestic Reverse Charge as they would not be paying the gross amount to their subcontractor, but this evens itself out come VAT return submission, as there is now no input VAT deduction to reduce the VAT liability.

 The end user raises its invoice under normal rules, charging VAT and adding the VAT to Box 1 and thus paying this output VAT to HMRC.